Jinger Duggar Reveals Classy Side To Husband Jeremy Vuolo After Wedding, The Duggars Await Baby News From New Family?

 “We encourage all of you guys out there, pursue your wife as if you were dating her, treat her like a queen, humble yourself and ask for forgiveness when offenses come,” her parents wrote on their family blog.

 Both couple are probably hoping that it isn’t long before Jinger starts having babies.
 The fact that she comes from a family of 18 siblings and that her older sisters, Jill and Jessa, got pregnant just a few months after their weddings, mean that there is some pressure on Jinger to do the same.
-Jeremy is a lot older than her sister’s husbands, at 29 years old, so that may bear some weight on the matter.
+Jeremy is a lot older than her sisters’ husbands, at 29 years old, so that may bear some weight on the matter.

 How long do you think it will take until Jinger gets pregnant with her first baby?
 Let us know in the comments below!